-Report coordination: Mory Cunningham, Reputation Communications, Director Global Marketing & Communications, World Vision International.
+Report coordination: Mory Cunningham, Director of Reputation Communications, Global Communications and Marketing, World Vision International.

 Copyediting: Ian Pugh.
 Design: Blue Apple Projects.
 Proofreading: Katherine Toumbourou.

 All photos © World Vision

 Comments and inquiries are welcome.
 Information on use of material in this report in training, research or programme design, implementation or evaluation would be appreciated.